How An Unhappy Marriage Affects You – Mentally & Physically

 Removing the threat of loss will significantly decrease your emotional pain.
 And your perception of physical pain will lessen as well.

 In a fascinating study, Dr. Sue Johnson studied a couple in conflict before and after couples therapy.
-Check out the video of Sue Johnson talking about this research here: https://bit.ly/2SKL9ZT
+Sue Johnson talks about this research in this video.

 Using fMRI imaging Johnson found that the pain center of the brains of women in conflict were red hot during threat.

 After Emotionally Focused Therapy and feeling connected to her husband, when threatened the brain barely lit up in the fMRI.

 The same was true regarding her perception of pain.
 In the first condition she reported feeling a lot of pain.
 With the second condition she said she felt little pain.

 Interesting that In both conditions the way that her partner comforted her was by holding her hand.
 When the couple was in conflict and she was disconnected from her husband, the hand-holding did not reduce her pain.
 When the couple was connected and holding hands there was a huge reduction in pain perception and less pain center brain activation.

 An Unhappy Marriage May Be Your Greatest Health Threat.

 Marriage or lifetime relationship unhappiness creates a cascade of problems that threaten your mental and physical health.
 The longer a couple stays in conflict, the worse the health problems get.

 Couples who are secure and connected are actually healthier than people who live alone and do not have loving relationships.